maziac/DeZogPlugin/Readme.md

 DeZog will connect to this socket when a debug session is started.

-# State
+# Functionality

-The plugin is working with CSpect v2.12.22.
-The state is: it is working but still experimental, (but almost stable).

-What should work is:
+The plugin supports DZRP v1.0.
+With the following functionality:
 - Continue/StepInto/StepOver/StepOut
-- Memory display
-- Register display
+- Get memory content
+- Get register content
-- Setting breakpoints
+- Setting breakpoints, watchpoints
-- Sprite display
+- Get sprite patterns and attributes

 # Plugin Installation

 The plugin can be compiled with Visual Studio (19).
 It has been built with VS on a Mac.
-Most probably this will work on Windows as well but has not been tested.

 You can find precompiled DLLs [here](https://github.com/maziac/DeZogPlugin/releases).

-Place the DeZogPlugin.dll (and the DeZogPlugin.dll.config) in the root directory of CSpect (i.e. at the same level as the CSpect.exe program).
+Place the DeZogPlugin.dll in the root directory of CSpect (i.e. at the same level as the CSpect.exe program).
 Once you start CSpect it will automatically start the plugin.
 If everything works well you will see a message in the console: "DeZog plugin started."

+The plugin per default uses socket port 11000.
+If this is occupied on your system you can change it, see [Socket Configuration](#socket-configuration).

 For the DeZog configuration see [DeZog](https://github.com/maziac/DeZog).
 Basically you need to create a launch.json with and set the port (if different from default).